botlabs-gg/yagpdb-docs-v2/content/learn/beginner/inputs-1.md

 weight = 240
 +++

-When we were starting to write Custom Commands, we stuck to a somewhat static custom command --- one that doesn't take any arguments and has a fixed output.
+When we were starting to write Custom Commands, we stuck to a somewhat static custom command---one that doesn't take any arguments and has a fixed output.
 This is a good starting point, but it's not very useful in practice.
 In this chapter, we'll learn how to create custom commands that take inputs.